eclipsesource/tabris-js/doc/custom-widgets.md

 > <img align="left" src="img/note.png"> <i>The custom widget API is not final yet.
 It may change without prior notice!</i>

-Custom widgets are written in JavaScript the language available for the native platforms, using the interfaces of the native Tabris.js clients, and wrapped in a Cordova plug-in.
-This article covers the JavaScript part of the implementation
+Custom widgets are written in JavaScript, the language available for the native platforms, using the interfaces of the native Tabris.js clients, and wrapped in a Cordova plug-in.
+This article covers the JavaScript part of the implementation.

 ## Registering a Custom Widget in JavaScript